DelineaXPM/delinea-platform/Scripts/SecretServer/AWS/AWS-IAM Users/Discovery/readme.md

-In this section, There are instructions on how to create an optional report to display user information found in the discovery.
+In this section, There are instructions on creating an optional report to display user information found in the discovery.